Data-driven Banking in Practice

 A lot has happened recently in Switzerland.
 The new Data Protection Act (revDSG) has been in force since September 2023.
 It is somewhat similar to the EU’s General Data Protection Regulation (GDPR), although it does introduce a number of new requirements.
 Protection now only applies to natural persons, rather than legal entities.
 Certain obligations may arise for companies, such as order data processing contracts (ADV) or data protection impact assessments (DPIA).

 Since data-driven banking is often implemented in the form of cloud-based Software-as-a-Service (SaaS) solutions, the new provisions on the cloud are of particular relevance, especially when it comes to the physical outsourcing of services.
 Data processing is only permitted in countries with an appropriate level of protection, which does not include the USA, for example.
 When selecting a technology provider, this aspect must be carefully considered; local solutions have a benefit here.
-With Contovista’s data-driven banking offering, the Enrichment Engine, all data remains in Switzerland (as SaaS data on Swiss servers or even on premise on the bank’s own servers).
+With Contovista’s data-driven banking offering, the Enrichment Engine with Client Analytics, all data remains in Switzerland (as SaaS data on Swiss servers or even on premise on the bank’s own servers).

 4. Using Transaction Data – with the Contovista Enrichment Engine